ritza-co/htmx-bryntum-scheduler-server-starter/README.md

 ### Create a MySQL database for the Bryntum Scheduler data: Adding tables and example data

 Let’s run some MySQL queries in MySQL Workbench to create, use, and populate a database for our Bryntum Scheduler data.
-Execute the following query to create a database called bryntum_scheduler:
+Execute the following query to create a database called `bryntum_scheduler`:

 ```sql